ZJU-DAILY/BIRDIE/README.md

 Please refer to the source code to install all required packages in Python.

 ## Datasets
-We use two benchmark datasets NQ-Tables, and FetaQA, which are used in the  [previous study](https://github.com/thedatastation/solo).
+We use two benchmark datasets NQ-Tables and FetaQA, used in the [previous study](https://github.com/thedatastation/solo).

 ## Run Experimental Case
 **Scenario I : Indexing from scratch**